bbauska/JS-Basics-Unlock/README.md

 ![](./images/image281.jpg){width="0.30214566929133857in"
-height="0.19797025371828522in"}history.pushState() : Adds a state to the browser\'s session history stack, allowing you to change the URL displayed in the address bar without reloading the page.
+height="0.19797025371828522in"}history.pushState() : Adds a state to the browser&#39;s session history stack, allowing you to change the URL displayed in the address bar without reloading the page.

 ![](./images/image282.jpg){width="0.3334022309711286in"